California State University, Long Beach: History

 Carl W. McIntosh was named the college's second president in 1959.
-While McIntosh was president, the school grew tremendously.
-Enrollment surged from about 10,000 to more than 30,000, and he rapidly expanded and revamped the curriculum.
-McIntosh tripled the number of faculty and constructed 30 new buildings.
-Although the 1960s were a period of deep unrest on American college campuses, McIntosh's collegial governing style, gentle and quiet demeanor, and willingness to permit protest on campus (so long as it remained quiet and peaceful) helped keep Long Beach State College relatively quiet throughout the period.
-In 1964, LBSC changed its name to California State College at Long Beach.
+While McIntosh was president, the school's enrollment surged from about 10,000 to over 30,000, and he rapidly expanded and revamped the curriculum.
+McIntosh tripled the number of faculty and constructed 30 new campus buildings.
+Although the 1960s were a period of deep unrest on American college campuses, McIntosh's collegial governing style, gentle public demeanor, and willingness to permit peaceful protest on campus helped preserve Long Beach State College relatively serene social climate.
+In 1964, the school changed its name to California State College at Long Beach.
 In 1967, the California state legislature revamped the state college system.
-It changed its name in 1968 to California State College, Long Beach, as part of these changes and began to be much more closely integrated into the California State College system.
-However, then as now, it is still called "Long Beach State" for short, especially in athletics.
+As part of these changes, the university was renamed California State College, Long Beach in 1968 and became closely integrated into the California State College system.

-In 1965, CSULB hosted the first International Sculpture Symposium to be held in the United States and the first such symposium to be held at a college or university.
-Six sculptors from abroad and two from the United States created many of the monumental sculptures present on the campus.
-The event received national media attention from newspapers around the country, including The New York Times, Los Angeles Times Magazine, Art in America and a six-page color spread in Fortune.
+In 1965, CSULB hosted the first International Sculpture Symposium to be held both at a higher education institution and in the United States.
+Six international and two American sculptors many of the on-campus installations.
+The event received national media attention from major newspapers, including The New York Times and the Los Angeles Times Magazine.